icedoesjs/Ice-Fivem-js/README.md

 "txadmin" [true or false] If true shows tx admin commands in help if false vice versa

+"autorole" [true or false] If true autorole is enabled

+"autoroleid" The role of the id you want user's to be added to when they join

 ## Where do tx admin files go?
 DiscordBot.js
 txadmin/src/components/  *replace the previous file here*